Rajesh2199/Readme-Project/README.md

 ## Credits
 I would like to say thank you to my fellow classmates Dilan Li and Wyatt A. Hancock for sharing their work.
-The Licensing portion and the details of readme of this project was inspired from their work.
+The Licensing portion and the details this readme you are reading was inspired from their work.